 Along with being compassionate and patient, there are a number of ways live-in Tampa Bay caregivers can help seniors living with cognitive difficulties secondary to VaD.
 Music, photographs and conversation often trigger memories.
 Find activities designed to strengthen specific cognitive functions.

-If you currently look after a senior with dementia, turn to Home Care Assistance in Tampa Bay for help.
+If you currently look after a senior with dementia, turn to Home Care Clearwater for help.
 We provide comprehensive memory care services for seniors with cognitive disorders like Alzheimer’s and dementia.
 Contact us at (727) 330-7862 today to learn how our memory care boosts physical, emotional and mental wellbeing in the comfort of your loved one’s home.